 - Depression

-- Flat affect in facial emotions (i.e. not seeming to react or provide facial recognition to feelings).
+- Flat facial emotions (i.e. no reaction or facial recognition to feelings)

 - Isolation from friends and loved ones

-- Noticeable change in communication, sleep, and eating habits as well as participation in activities that once brought joy
+- Noticeable changes in communication, sleep, and eating habits

 Are People with Schizophrenia Dangerous?

-The fact that those with schizophrenia are more likely to be dangerous or violent is a horribly misleading belief.
-In reality, those with schizophrenia are as violent or dangerous as any other average person in society.
+The short answer is no. The fact that those with schizophrenia are more likely to be dangerous or violent is misleading.
+In reality, those with schizophrenia are as violent or dangerous as anyone else.

 Schizophrenia and Violence

-The media depicts people with schizophrenia as being out-of-control people with violent tendencies that threaten those around them.
-This is a gross depiction that misrepresents those who truly struggle with this disorder.
+The media often depicts people with schizophrenia as having violent tendencies.
+However, this is a gross depiction that misrepresents the true struggle of the condition.

 Schizophrenia and Sex

-There’s a belief that those with schizophrenia are more common to commit violent sexual acts, such as rape.
+There’s a misconception that people with schizophrenia are more likely to commit violent sexual acts, such as rape.
+However, this belief is not true.

-his belief is categorically untrue when you look at the data and the research.
-In fact, it’s more common for those with schizophrenia to be the victims of sexual crimes.
-This is especially true in women – with an average of 40% report being taken advantage of by partners in the past. ⁸
+In fact, it’s more common for people with schizophrenia to be victims of a sex crime.
+This is especially true in women.
+An average of 40% have reported being taken advantage of. ⁸

 Schizophrenia and Suicide